Women’s Equality Day

 - The Seneca Falls Convention, July 19-20, 1848 — A brief history of this seminal event in the Women’s Right Movement from the Smithsonian Institution.

-- Declaration of Rights and Sentiments — This important document, drafted during the Seneca Falls Convention, called for women’s equality in all aspects of life, including the right to vote and was very controversial at the time.
+- Modern History Sourcebook: The Declaration of Sentiments, Seneca Falls Conference, 1848 — This important document, drafted during the Seneca Falls Convention, called for women’s equality in all aspects of life, including the right to vote and was very controversial at the time.

-- American Suffragist Movement Timeline — A timeline of the Suffragist Movement from “A History of the American Suffragist Movement.”
+- A History of the American Suffragist Movement — A timeline of the Suffragist Movement from “A History of the American Suffragist Movement.”

 - Modern History Sourcebook: The Passage of the 19th Amendment, 1919-1920 — Articles from The New York Times documenting the passage of the 19th Amendment (Fordham University)